hyperledger-archives/composer/packages/composer-tests-integration/README.md

 ## Features

 We are testing the following:
- - General CLI commands (cli.feature)
+ - General CLI commands (cli-X.feature)
  - REST server (rest.feature)
  - Queries against a REST server (queries.feature)
  - The business network generator (generator-busnet.feature)

 Usefull information:
- - The `check stdout` is based upon the last command run within the framework
+ - The `check stdout` is based upon the last command run within the framework.
+This means that if you run mulitple commands, you will only be able to check the stdout of the last command run.
  - It is possible to save an alias from the stdout to substitute back later in a future command (grep cli.feature for `alias`)
  - The REST server tests establish a series of background processes that are accessed via a `tasks` object
+ - The CLI tests establish a series of busnets that are deployed ... be careful which you try to use each feature *must* use its own busnet to prevent cross contamination

 ## Manual testing
 Cucumber features and individual scenarios can be run in isolation through the use of tags.
 Each feature file has a tag at the top; if you are adding new features, ensure that you have a tag for that feature file so that it can be run in isolation.
 Running a single scenario can be useful for debugging and can be achieved thorugh use of a tag above the sceanrio itself: